 A spinnerbait is a weighted, skirted jig head with an angled wire where one or more shiny metal blades are attached.
 The design of the spinnerbait combines aspects of swimbaits and metal spoons into one very effective lure.

-I use them primarily for bass fishing, but they are incredibly effective for pike as well.
+I use them as bait for bass fishing, but they are just as effective for pike fishing too.

 First invented in the 1950s, spinnerbaits have been an immensely popular bass fishing lure for far longer than many other types.